terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `Array<string>`; Optional
 Provide an array of `prefixes` to the input group scope that could be displayed before the actual inputs (i.e. with Bootstrap [input-group](#https://getbootstrap.com/docs/5.0/forms/input-group/) markup).

-The value can also be provided via the `rbl-input.prefix` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-input.prefix` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.suffixes

 Property Type: `Array<string>`; Optional
 Provide an array of `suffixes` to the input group scope that could be displayed after the actual inputs (i.e. with Bootstrap [input-group](#https://getbootstrap.com/docs/5.0/forms/input-group/) markup).

-The value can also be provided via the `rbl-input.suffix` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-input.suffix` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.maxLengths

 Property Type: `Array<number>`; Optional
 Provide an array of `maxLengths` to the input group scope that could be used to limit the length of textual inputs.

-The value can also be provided via the `rbl-input.max-length` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The value can also be provided via the `rbl-input.max-length` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.displayFormats